 The Strategic Governing Groups (SGGs) continue to ensure the coordination of IMI2 JU's work in seven strategic areas and work to make the development of new topics more transparent and effective.
 The SGGs are made up of representatives from companies active or interested in the area covered by the scope of the SGG as well as representatives from the European Commission, the IMI Programme Office and the IMI2 JU Scientific Committee.
-Currently, the seven established SGGs focus on the following areas: immunology; diabetes / metabolic disorders; neurodegeneration; translational safety; digital health and patient-centric evidence generation; infections control, and oncology.
-In early 2018, the Digital Health and Patient-Centric Evidence Generation SGG evolved from the former SGG "Data and Knowledge Management" (DKM), and received a new mandate focused on digital health and evidence generation, building on the achievements and the initial mandate of the SGG DKM.
+Currently, the seven established SGGs focus on the following areas: immunology; diabetes / metabolic disorders; neurodegeneration; translational safety; digital health and patient-centric evidence generation SGG evolved from the former SGG "Data and Knowledge Management" (DKM), and received a new mandate focused on digital health and evidence generation, building on the achievements and the initial mandate of the SGG DKM.